-Statues on King William Street
+Statues on King William Street by Palliser

 HW Palliser was one of the sculptors who started his art training in an Edwardian world, spent most of his career in the 20th Century, and while producing work in an art deco style, kept something of earlier artistic sympathies.